dbiservices/yak/README.md

 ## Contribute

 You are more than welcome to give us your feedback.
-I hope to welcome many of your here to use and enhance the YaK Community package with new cloud providers and features :-).
+I hope to welcome many of your here to use and enhance the YaK Core package with new cloud providers and features :-).

 Please see [Contribution Instructions](docs/contribution.md)